Majic Massey

-Majic Massey is an American singer under SRC Records/Universal Motown.
+Majic Massey (born Floyd Massey) is an American singer from Chicago.

 Early life

 In high school, Massey was winning enough talent shows to land a recording deal with Undeniable Records (run by Major League Baseball legend Frank Thomas) before he graduated.
-Despite a number of personal setbacks (friends passing away, the label folding), Massey was determined to establish his recording career.
-Through hard work and personal connections, Majic was able to work with fellow Chicago native and renowned producer No ID, who has worked with artists such as Common and Kanye West, as well as Swizz Beatz, who has worked with Jay-Z and DMX.
+Despite a number of personal setbacks (friends dying, the label folding), Massey was determined to establish his recording career.
+Through hard work and personal connections, Majic was able to work with fellow Chicago native and producer No ID, who has worked with artists such as Common and Kanye West, as well as Swizz Beatz, who has worked with Jay-Z and DMX.

 SRC/Universal

 Steve Rifkind's SRC/Universal recognized his strong work ethic, and more importantly his talent, and signed Massey to a recording deal in 2005.
 Rifkind connected Majic with DeVyne Stephens, who has helped develop the careers of superstars including Usher, Mariah Carey and Akon.
 Massey now splits time between Chicago and Atlanta, the latter being home base to Stephens’ management company UpFront Megatainment.